shenulal/devops-oneshot/README.md

 ---

 **This project is designed for learning.
-Each component is simplified for clarity while maintaining real-world practices.**
+Each component is simplified for clarity while maintaining real-world practices.
+Happy Coding**